-> Expats seeking healthcare in Greece are entitled to the same treatment as any other resident in the country.
-For decades, hospitals in Greece have been praised for their quality of care, ranking above countries like the UK and Germany.
-However, the healthcare system is notorious for corruption, overspending on supplies and mismanagement.
+For decades, hospitals in Greece have been praised for their quality of care.
+However, the healthcare system is notorious for corruption, lack of funding and mismanagement.

-In light of the recent economic crisis, government spending on healthcare has significantly decreased in recent years.
-In an attempt to streamline the system and fight corruption, the Greek government has introduced universal social security numbers and electronic prescriptions, and has also channelled resources to Greece's larger hospitals.
+In an attempt to streamline the system and fight corruption, the Greek government has introduced universal social security numbers and electronic prescriptions and has also channelled resources to Greece's larger hospitals.

-Efforts to cut costs have resulted in people having to pay more for medication that their compulsory national health insurance no longer covers.
-Many Greeks also take out private health insurance, which appears to be more comprehensive and cost-effective than their public healthcare scheme.
+Many Greeks and expats alike take out private health insurance, which appears to be more comprehensive and cost-effective than their public healthcare scheme.

 Public healthcare in Greece

-Unfortunately, the reputation of public healthcare in Greece has suffered in recent years, and many doctors have left the country.
-However, public hospitals in Greece are still generally adequate and there are still professionals who do their best to deliver quality care.
-The biggest downside is week-long waiting periods in order to receive care.
+Despite Greece's less-than-ideal reputation for healthcare, public hospitals in Greece are still generally adequate and there are still professionals who do their best to deliver quality care.
+The biggest downside is long waiting periods in order to receive care.

 Most medical staff in Greece will speak some level of English, though this may differ based on their position and the location of the hospital.
 A doctor in Thessaloniki is more likely to speak English than a nurse in Preveza, for instance.

-Expats in the early stages of moving and who have an EU Health Card will also be provided with healthcare for a limited time.
-However, they will probably be expected to pay upfront and claim back from the health service in their home country.
+Expats in the early stages of moving and who have a European Health Insurance Card (EHIC) will also be provided with healthcare for a limited time.
+However, the cost of private care is not covered.

 Private healthcare in Greece